ansys/pymeilisearch/doc/source/user-guide/cli-usage.rst

 Start PyMeilisearch
 ===================
-To start PyMeilisearch, open your terminal or command prompt and run the ``pymeilisearch`` command followed by the desired subcommand and options.
+To start PyMeilisearch, open a command prompt or your terminal and run the ``pymeilisearch`` command followed by the desired subcommand and options.

 Here is the general syntax for the ``pymeilisearch`` command: